Culture of Remembrance

 Erinnerungskultur (from German), or Culture of Remembrance, is the interaction of an individual or a society with their past and history.
+The phrase is most often used to describe modern Germany and its relationship with the history of its Nazi era.

 Definition

 In the strictest sense, Remembrance Culture consists of all the behavioral configurations and socially approved or acquired manners of a society or group used to keep parts of the past in their consciousness and thus deliberately make it present.
 The central theme is not the display of historical and objective knowledge but primarily collective and subjective perceptions of historical connections to the past from a current perspective.
 One can distinguish between private and public Remembrance Culture as well as their respective regular and event-based elements.
 The striking thing about a Culture of Remembrance is the fact that collective perceptions shape subjective ones.
 Social conflicts, relationships and problems influence a Remembrance Culture.
 In a pronounced Culture of Remembrance, less emphasized elements are likely to be forgotten.
 Family albums, genealogical research or anniversaries with personal or familial significance are examples of private or subjective forms of Remembrance Culture.
 Works from a Remembrance Culture can officially be designated as cultural artefacts or cultural monuments if there is a long-standing public interest.